To Understand the Cause of Male Loneliness, Just Look at the Friendships of Boys

 There is a tradition of men’s rights activists who are anti-patriarchal—who combine trying to feel better in their own lives with an enlightened critique of our social order.
 In the early 1970s, gatherings of men who explicitly identified themselves as sympathetic to feminism held gatherings titled things like “Men Overcoming Sexism.”
 “A number of conference activities were simply about men enjoying being with men, learning to communicate and express feelings more openly,” Amanda Goldrick-Jones wrote in her history of the pro-feminist men’s movements of that time.
 These organizations focused on encouraging playfulness and practicing emotional closeness.
 Their newsletters even included articles on child care.
 (The latter-day equivalent of this might be something like the Good Men Project, where Greene published his essay about his lost friend.)

 I understand why an article like Hamlett’s goes viral among women.
-This male-female dynamic, where it exists, can be extremely toxic and burdensome to the women who experience it precisely because the experience of loving a man who needs us to be an ever-present audience for his problems taps into all our early training in denying ourselves happiness in order to make men feel good.
+This male-female dynamic, where it exists, can be extremely toxic and burdensome to the women who experience it precisely because the experience of loving men who need us to be ever-present audiences for their problems taps into all our early training in denying ourselves happiness in order to make men feel good.
 And I’d venture to say that in general, women are more hurt by patriarchy than men are.
 But casting male emotional dependence on women as a transgression perpetrated by individual men also misses an opportunity, Gilligan and Snider would argue, to call men to the barricades in the fight against patriarchy.
 Because, after all, they’re losing, too.